ROCm/ROCgdb-docs/docs/how-to/quick-start.rst

     tbreak my_app.cpp:458

-   This places a breakpoint at the specified line.
+   This places a temporary breakpoint at the specified line.
 To start your application, use:

    .. code-block:: shell

     run

    If the breakpoint is in the device code, the debugger shows the device and host threads.
-The device threads are not individual threads; instead, they represent a wavefront on the device.
+The device threads are not individual work items; instead, they represent a wavefront on the device.
 You can switch between the device wavefronts as you can between the host threads.